Pavillon de Flore: Location

-The Pavillon de Flore is in central Paris, on the Right Bank (French: Rive Droite) and is connected to the Louvre.
-It is directly adjacent to the Pont Royal on the Quai François Mitterrand (formerly Quai du Louvre, renamed on October 26, 2003), which is between the Passerelle Léopold-Sédar Senghor and the Pont du Carrousel.
+The Pavillon de Flore is in central Paris, on the Right Bank and is connected to the Louvre Palace.
+It is directly adjacent to the Pont Royal on the Quai François Mitterrand (formerly Quai du Louvre, renamed on October 26, 2003), which is between the Passerelle Léopold-Sédar-Senghor and the Pont du Carrousel.
 Its geographic coordinates are 48°51′40″N 2°19′50″E.